Gwen288/FinalProject/README.md

-# Final Project - PortfolioHub Web App
+# Final Project - PortfolioHub
 PortfolioHub is a web application that allows students to create, manage, and showcase their portfolios.
 Users can upload projects, update their profiles, and explore other students’ portfolios.

 ## Features